privacy-scaling-explorations/zkevm-circuits/testool/README.md

 Sometimes there are some files or specific tests that we want to disable at all.
 Those are defined with:

 - `[[skip_test]]` defines a set of tests that are always ignored.
 - `[[skip_path]]` defined a set of files/folders that are always ignored.
-This is usefull sice sometimes there are some tests with weird encodings.
+This is useful since sometimes there are some tests with weird encodings.

 ### Generating reports